 Bachelor's Degree in Occupational Therapy

-Many of the courses included in a bachelor's degree program in occupational therapy are designed to provide students with a broad background in the healthcare field as well as an in-depth background in occupational therapy sciences.
+Many of the courses included in an occupational therapy bachelor's program are designed to provide students with a broad background in the healthcare field, as well the occupational therapy sciences.
 Some examples include:

 - Functional anatomy